AWikia/SkinEvelution/docs/Overview.md

 - 2.6.0 = Codenamed Cooper = Introduced in Evelution 18.0.0 - Introduces the Accented state of Luna Theming
 - 2.7.0 = Codenamed Zinc = Introduced in Evelution 33.0.0 - Introduces the Inactive state of Luna Theming for CPE Language and dedicated accent colors for Luna Theming
 - 2.8.0 = Codenamed Yttrium = Introduced in Evelution 43.0.0 - Introduces custom acryllic transparency along with a new Luna Theming System (Compatible with earlier Servelution Clients)
+- 3.0.0 = Codenamed Zirconium = Introduced in Evelution 46.0.0 - Introduces Custom Primary font for each theme and CPE Language 2.0

 ### The Luna Theming System
 Evelution comes with its own theming system, the Luna theming.
 It consists of Two elements, the Luna Lovit and the Luna Lavccent.
 Luna Lovit conists of elements below it blurred for legibility of text.
 Luna Lavccent is an additional color that will replace the Neutral Color when enabled.